ActiveDataBio/Adbio/.github/CONTRIBUTING.md

 ```
 ###<a name="contribute_work"></a>Fixing Bugs or Adding Features
 If interested in writing code for Adbio choose a bug or feature from the open issues.
 If you found a bug or want to add a feature that isn't listed please add it to Github issues before starting work on it.
 If fixing bugs clone the repository and make the necessary code changes to the *dev* branch.
 If adding features make a new branch using the name or shortened name of the feature.
 When finished editing the code create a new pull request for the branch.
 Any commits made should use the [git commit messages style guide](#styleguides_git).
 The code should be well commented and use the [Java style guide](#styleguides_java) or [JavaScript style guide](#styleguides_javascript).
 Write tests and be sure all tests pass before submitting the pull request.
+###<a name="contribute_docs"></a>Suggesting Edits to Documentation
+Documentation is an ever changing part of Adbio as it evolves.
+Adding new features and changes to the work flow may require new explanation.
+Adbio uses the github wiki to document the user interactions.
 ##<a name="styleguides"></a>Style Guides
 ###<a name="styleguides_git"></a>Git Commit Messages
 Use present tense e.g. fix bug not fixed bug